 Location: 230km south of Perth in Western Australia

-Wine Varieties: The king grape variety in the region is Cabernet Sauvignon.
-Shiraz and Sauvignon Blanc are also common.
+Wine Varieties: The king grape variety in the region is Cabernet Sauvignon for red and Sauvignon Blanc for white.
+Chardonnay, Semillon, Shiraz are also common.

 Harvest Season: Fall (February- April)

-Despite producing only a small amount of the total of Australian wines, it’s Margaret River’s world-class quality that makes it one of the best wine regions of Australia.
-In just over 50 years, the region has exploded to become home to more than 200 boutique wine producers
+Despite producing only a small amount of the total of Australian wines, it’s Margaret River’s world-class quality that makes it one of the best wine regions in Australia.
+In just over 50 years, the region has exploded to become home to more than 200 boutique wine producers.

-Margaret River offers a popular weekend or week-long getaway in Western Australia.
-Similar to the Victorian wine regions, Margaret River is a gastronomic centre that includes great food and local produce beyond the wine.
-You’ll find craft breweries and distilleries and farmers’ markets throughout the region.
+Margaret River wine region offers a popular weekend or week-long getaway in Western Australia.
+Similar to the Victorian wine regions, Margaret River is a gastronomic centre that includes great food and local produce beyond wine.
+You’ll find craft breweries, distilleries, and farmers’ markets throughout the region.

 How to Get There/How to get around: It’s best to hire a car, as the area is a decent 3.5 hours from Perth.
 There are also plenty of things to see along the way, so it’s worthwhile making it a coastal road trip.

-Where to Eat: The small town of Margaret River has great restaurant options in the main street.
-Try Morries for high quality modern Australian food with a cocktail or Sidekick Cafe for a cozy setting with good coffee.
+Where to Eat: The small town of Margaret River has great restaurant options on the main street.
+Try Morries for high-quality modern Australian food with a cocktail or Sidekick Cafe for a cozy setting with good coffee.

 McLaren Vale, Australia